ropensci/rtika/README.md

 Similar Packages
 ----------------

+There is some overlap with many other text parsers, such as the R interface to antiword (See: <https://github.com/ropensci/antiword>).
+Listing all of them would take a huge amount of space, since Apache Tika processes over a thousand file types (See: <https://tika.apache.org/>).
+The main difference is that instead of specializing on a single format, Tika integrates dozens of specialist libraries from the Apache Foundation.
+Tika's unified approach offers a bit less control, and in return eases the parsing of digital archives filled with possibly unpredictable file types.

+In September 2017, github.com user *kyusque* released `tikaR`, which uses the `rJava` package to interact with Tika (See: <https://github.com/kyusque/tikaR>).
+As of writing, it provided similar text and metadata extraction, but only `xml` output.

-In March 2012, I created a repository on `r-forge` called `r-tika` (See: <https://r-forge.r-project.org/projects/r-tika/>) to interface with Apache Tika (See: <https://tika.apache.org/>).
-While no code was publicly released, my initial code-base used low-level functions from the `rJava` package to interface with the Tika library.
-I halted development after discovering that the Tika command line interface (CLI) served my purposes.
+Back in March 2012, I started a similar project to interface with Apache Tika.
+My code also used low-level functions from the `rJava` package.
+I halted development after discovering that the Tika command line interface (CLI) was easier to use.
+My empty repository is at <https://r-forge.r-project.org/projects/r-tika/>.

-In September 2017, user *kyusque* released `tikaR`, which uses the `rJava` package to interact with Tika (See: <https://github.com/kyusque/tikaR>).
-As of writing, it provided a `xml` parser and metadata extraction.

-With `rtika`, I chose to interface with the Tika CLI and its 'batch processor' tool.
-Much of the batch processor is implemented in Tika 1.17 (See: <https://wiki.apache.org/tika/TikaBatchOverview>).
-The Tika batch processor has good efficiency when processing tens of thousands of documents, is not too slow for a single document, and handles errors gracefully.
-Further, connecting `R` to the Tika CLI batch processor is relatively easy to maintain, because the `R` code is simple.
-I anticipate that various researchers will need plain text output, while others want json output.
-These are implemented in the CLI and hence in `rtika` (although apparently not in `tikaR`).
-Multiple threads are supported in both the CLI and `rtika`.
-The `rtika` package anticipates future features with the `args` attribute of the `tika` function, that allows access to the Tika CLI.
-Another motivation was that `rJava` was once difficult to get working on Ubuntu and CentOS, especially around the time hen Java was not open sourced, although that probably has improved
+I chose to finally develop this package after getting excited by Tika's new 'batch processor' module, written in Java.
+I'found the batch processor has very good efficiency when processing tens of thousands of documents.
+Further, it is not too slow for a single document either, and handles errors gracefully.
+Connecting `R` to the Tika batch processor turned out to be relatively simple, because the `R` code is simple.
+It uses the CLI to point Tika to the files.
+Simplicity, along with continuous testing, should ease integration.
+I anticipate that some researchers will need plain text output, while others will want `json` output.
+Some will want multiple processing threads to speed things up.
+These features are now implemented in `rtika`, although apparently not in `tikaR` yet.